TomasCharvat1/UNIX-course/README.md

 ** DISCLAIMER **
-*After I finished all this code, I realized, that distribution of read depth over a genome or a chromosome and read depth over a genome or a chromosome might be two completely different things :D All the R code presented till this point might be then just bohus extra.*
+*After I finished all this code, I realized, that distribution of read depth over a genome or a chromosome and read depth over a genome or a chromosome might be two completely different things :) All the R code presented till this point might be then just bonus extra.*

 ### Distribution of the DP per genome